jbhaktul/angularjs-collab-board/README.md

     npm start

-And you should see this:
+And you should see this (try it with multiple browsers):

 ![Frontpage of Website](https://raw.githubusercontent.com/jbhaktul/angularjs-collab-board/master/frontpage.PNG)